Richthofen family: Walter von Richthofen

 Baron Walter von Richthofen, an uncle of Manfred von Richthofen, immigrated to the United States in 1877 from Silesia.
 He founded the Denver Chamber of Commerce and was co-founder of Montclair, Denver, at that time a village east of Denver but now incorporated into the city.
 His Richthofen Castle was one of the most sumptuous mansions in the American West.
 Begun in 1883 and completed in 1887, it was modeled on the original Richthofen Castle in Germany.
 Located immediately around the castle are the baron's mistress's house and his sanitarium/dairy.

-WWI flying aces
+World War I flying aces

 Manfred von Richthofen was the most successful fighter pilot of World War I, with 80 official victories before he was killed in action.

 His younger brother, Lothar von Richthofen (1894–1922), was also a flying ace, with 40 victories.
 He served alongside his brother in Jasta 11.
 Lothar died in an air crash in 1922.

 The two aviators were fourth cousins of the German World War II field marshal Wolfram von Richthofen (1895–1945).
 Wolfram was a cavalry man and later a World War I flying ace who flew with Manfred and Lothar in Jagdgeschwader 1 during the last year of the war.